islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

                           ('date_created', 'date_assigned', 'value', 'title', 'description', 'attendees', 'author'), callback=callback)
         return JsonResponse({})
 ```
 This code passes in the transactions and allows it pass through the package to allow for emails to be sent.

-## Step 2 - Updating urls.py
+### Step 2 - Updating urls.py
-I updated urls.py to have a url for my new export view I created in the previous step.
+I updated urls.py to have a url for my new export view.

 ```python
 url(r'^transactions/export/$', TransactionExport.as_view(), name='export'),
 ```

-## Step 3 - HTML Updates
+### Step 3 - HTML Updates
 After I created the view, I needed to update the HTML to have a button for exporting.
 Below is the code I used to make this button:

 ```html